yeraassyl/whyth-ui/public/about.md

 # 🪐 About us

-We are **non-profit**.

-Hoping to bring AI a step closer to the masses with this one.
+**Non-profit**.

-We are currently on a waitlist for the GPT-4 API, as soon as we are in, the AI chat will work even better, that means even more control over AI for a teacher!
+We are currently on a wait-list for the GPT-4 API, as soon as we are in, the AI chat will work even better, that means even more control over AI for a teacher!
 * AI will be more focused on a topic
 * AI won't give out answers if told so by teacher
 * AI assistant for a teacher!